minhazur9/Tamagatchi-Pokemon/README.md

 ### After selection

-The time should start ticking as a 24 hour clock, 1 real sec = 1 game min, age up every 5 game days.
+The time should start ticking as a 24 hour clock, 1 real sec = 3 game min, age up every 4 game days.

 The meters should start gradually get shaded in every in game quarter day, which is 6 min, time needed to increment may change.

 The sun should start gradually moving down and once it does, the background changes to night colors and the moon appears.

-The moon should do the reverse and the switch should happen every 12 minutes.
+The moon should do the reverse and the switch should happen every 12 game minutes.

 ### The Buttons